fhildeb/lukso-node-guide/docs/guides/validator-setup/launchpad-walkthrough.md

 ## 3. Placing Deposits

-You can initiate the deposits by the clicking _Become a validator_ button on the launchpad.
+You can initiate the deposits by the clicking _Become a validator_ button on the Staking Launchpad.

 :::warning